The Category of Hypergroups: seeking for a generalized version of Abelian Categories: Categorical Properties of Hypergroups

 where $\iota:\mbox{Ker}(f)\rightarrow G$ is the (full) inclusion morphism.
 Since $0\circ t=f\circ t$, for all $x\in G$ we have $f(t(x))=0$ and $t(x)\in\mbox{Ker}(f)$.
 Hence we can consider $t:E\rightarrow\mbox{Ker}(f)$ and take $\overline{t}=t$.
 If $t':E\rightarrow\mbox{Ker}(f)$ is such that $t=\iota\circ t'$, then for all $x\in G$ we have $t(x)=\iota(t'(x))=t'(x)$, and thus $t'=t$. \end{proof}

 \begin{remark} Every kernel is a monomoprhism since it is an equalizer.
-Remind that in the category of groups, we always can obtain the equalizer $\mbox{Eq}(f,g)$ from the kernel $\mbox{Ker}(f-g)$, but for hypergroups this property does not hold, because it is not true that $f\circ h = g \circ h $ iff $(f-g)\circ h = 0$. \end{remark}
+Remind that in the category of groups, we always can obtain the equalizer $\mbox{Eq}(f,g)$ from the kernel $\mbox{Ker}(f-g)$, but for hypergroups this property does not hold, because it is not true that $f\circ h = g \circ h $ if and only if $(f-g)\circ h = 0$, i.e, there is not ``only one morphism $f-g$". \end{remark}